 Raphael represents the east and the element of Air, and Aquarius, Gemini and Libra

 The Tarot, whatever else one thinks it is or isn’t, is a cultural, artistic artefact, and so are angels as depicted in art and literature through the ages.

 Uriel, ‘Flame of God,’ angel of earth and the north is the colours of red, gold and amber.
-Uriel, angel of self-trust, and therefore, wisdom of decision-making, “stands at the Gate of Eden (Nature) with a fiery sword” as pitiless as any demon, just as nature is ‘red in tooth and claw,’ and presides over the gates of Tartarus, battling the very baddest of all things bad, though probably some get out again anyway.
-Ooh-er.
-He needs to be tough, but Uriel is also the archangel of salvation, and opens the gates of Life to let the dead pass safely out and onward, no waylaying by ‘nasties’, working alongside the archangel Michael on this job.
+Uriel, angel of self-trust – and therefore, wisdom of decision-making.
+He ‘stands at the Gate of Eden (Nature) with a fiery sword,’ as pitiless as nature, ‘red in tooth and claw.’
+He guards the gates of Tartarus, battling the very baddest of all things bad, though probably some get out again anyway.
+Uriel needs to be tough, but he is also the archangel of salvation, and opens the gates of Life to let the dead pass safely out and onward, no waylaying by ‘evil nasties’, and he is working alongside the archangel Michael on this job.
 Uriel is also a culture vulture, depicted as the angel of poetry and patron of the arts, often shown carrying a book or a papyrus scroll representing wisdom.
 His Tarot card is the Ace of Pentacles/Coins/Earth.

 ‘Pennies from heaven.’

 Uriel, Wikipedia and The Ace of Pentacles from The Gilded Tarot, permission of Ciro Marchetti